 There are racists who still follow me, and I keep them around because I’m not afraid of opposing views.
 I want them to see what I post on my timeline, and I want them to be uncomfortable.
-Don’t know if it will change their ways, but I allow them to stay on my page for that reason.
+I don’t expect nor do I care if they will have a change of heart, but I allow them to stay on my platform because I’m not afraid of them.

 Another reason is, I will let them comment, for the purpose of debunking all their talking points, so that others potentially looking in on the conversation can learn how to do so with the rhetoric they’re subjected to daily.

 Don’t let the trolls manipulate your emotions.
 Most of time, they’re either don’t know enough about white supremacy to have an intelligent conversation with you, or their only purpose to vampire your energy–energy that should be put into eradicating it.